circuitikz/circuitikz/CONTRIBUTING.md

 ## Appendix 2: minimal git workflow

-The best way to start learning git is reading [Pro GIT](https://git-scm.com/book/en/v2), a really nice book about it.
+The best way to start learning GIT is reading [Pro GIT](https://git-scm.com/book/en/v2), a really nice book about it.
 But basically, a possible workflow is: